anaconda/anaconda-project/tutorial.rst

 While in your ``iris`` directory, type::

-    anaconda-project add-packages bokeh=0.11.1 pandas
+    conda kapsel add-packages bokeh=0.11.1 pandas

 The command line session should look something like::

-    $ anaconda-project add-packages bokeh=0.11.1 pandas
+    $ conda kapsel add-packages bokeh=0.11.1 pandas
     conda install: Using Anaconda Cloud api site https://api.anaconda.org Using Conda environment /home/alice/mystuff/iris/envs/default.
     Added packages to project file: bokeh=0.11.1, pandas.

-If you look at ``project.yml`` you'll see bokeh and pandas listed under the ``packages:`` section.
+If you look at ``kapsel.yml`` you'll see bokeh and pandas listed under the ``packages:`` section.
 Also, files such as ``envs/default/bin/bokeh`` will now exist, since the packages have been installed in your project's environment.